 Soon after you have collected your new pack member, it’s a good idea to gather the other dogs and go for a walk, for as long or short as needed.
-It’s important at this point to keep all dogs on a leash until they are comfortable with enough to be let off.
+It’s important at this point to keep all dogs on a leash until they are comfortable enough to be let off.

 Thinking of getting a cat?
 Read this: What to Do When Your Cat and Dog Won’t Get Along

 The key to introducing a new dog is to take things slowly.
 Please don’t leave your dogs alone together until you’re certain they won’t have any issues.
 Crate training can help put you at ease while you’re out.
 If they need to be in the same room, they can see each other, but there’s a safety barrier.

 If things start to go downhill or your dogs show signs of aggression, it’s important to seek advice from an experienced dog trainer.